SuleimanFarah/sunpy/ORG/Coordination-Meeting-2020-Notes.md

     * TSIS

   * More available on [LISIRD](https://lasp.colorado.edu/lisird/)
-    * James Mason and Doug Lindholm putting in an HDEE proposal to build a python interface with LaTiS, which is the backend API to access LISIRD; plan to tie it into Fido analagous to JSOC, VSO
+    * James Mason and Doug Lindholm putting in an HDEE proposal to build a python interface with LaTiS, which is the backend API to access LISIRD; plan to tie it into Fido analogous to JSOC, VSO

 * Requirements